soitun/react-native-webdav/README.md

 ## IMPORTANT

-- This package is only for Android apps.
+- This package is only for Android apps and doesn't work with Expo.
 No plan to support ios from my side.
 Feel free to pull request.

 - This package has only been tested for RN >=0.64.0